Оцінювання пацієнта із симптомами з боку суглобів

 Blood tests should be selected based on history and examination findings.
 Some tests, although not specific, can be helpful in supporting or excluding the possibility of certain systemic rheumatic diseases, as for the following:

-Tests such as white blood cell count, erythrocyte sedimentation rate (ESR), and C-reactive protein may help determine the likelihood that arthritis is inflammatory due to infectious or other systemic disorders, but these tests are not highly specific or sensitive.
-For example, an elevated ESR or C-reactive protein level suggests articular inflammation or may be due to a large number of nonarticular inflammatory conditions (eg, infection, cancer).
+Tests such as white blood cell count, erythrocyte sedimentation rate (ESR), and C-reactive protein (CRP) may help determine the likelihood that arthritis is inflammatory due to infectious or other systemic disorders, but these tests are not highly specific or sensitive.
+For example, a normocytic anemia or an elevated ESR or CRP suggests articular inflammation or may be due to a large number of nonarticular inflammatory conditions (eg, infection, cancer).
 Also, such markers may not be elevated in all inflammatory disorders.

 Візуалізаційні дослідження

-Imaging studies are often unnecessary.
-Plain x-rays in particular reveal mainly bony abnormalities, and most joint disorders do not affect bone primarily.
+Imaging studies are often not necessary.
+Radiographs in particular reveal mainly bony abnormalities, and most joint disorders do not affect bone primarily.
 However, imaging may help in the initial evaluation of relatively localized, unexplained, persistent or severe joint and particularly spine abnormalities; it may reveal primary or metastatic tumors, osteomyelitis, bone infarctions, periarticular calcifications (as in calcific tendinitis), or other changes in deep structures that may escape physical examination.
 If chronic rheumatoid arthritis, gout, or osteoarthritis is suspected, erosions, cysts, and joint space narrowing with osteophytes may be visible.
-In calcium pyrophosphate arthritis (pseudogout), calcium pyrophosphate deposition may be visible in intra-articular cartilage.
+In calcium pyrophosphate arthritis (pseudogout), calcium pyrophosphate deposition may be visible in intra-articular cartilage (chondrocalcinosis).

-For musculoskeletal imaging, plain x-rays may be obtained first, but they are less sensitive, particularly during early disease, than MRI, CT, or ultrasonography.
-MRI is the most accurate study for fractures not visible on plain x-rays, particularly in the hip and pelvis, and for soft tissues and internal derangements of the knee.
+For musculoskeletal imaging, radiographs may be obtained first, but they are less sensitive, particularly during early disease, than MRI, CT, or ultrasonography.
+MRI is the most accurate study for fractures not visible on radiographs, particularly in the hip and pelvis, and for soft tissues and internal derangements of the knee.
 CT is useful if MRI is contraindicated or unavailable.
-Ultrasonography, arthrography, and bone scanning may help in certain conditions.
+CT is also useful to detect periarticular calcification (eg, in crowned dens syndrome), which would not be detected on MRI.
+Dual-energy CT scanning is useful to detect uric acid deposition and diagnose gout.
+Ultrasonography can detect synovial proliferation and hyperemia suggestive of inflammation in the small joints of the hands and feet, and may identify urate deposition in joints affected by gout even between clinical flares.
+Arthrography and bone scanning may help in certain conditions.

 Артроцентез

 Arthrocentesis is done using strictly sterile technique.
 Infection or other rash over the site used to enter the joint is a contraindication.
 Preparations for collecting samples should be made before doing the procedure.
 Local anesthesia, with lidocaine and/or difluoroethane spray, is often used.
 Many joints are punctured on the extensor surface to avoid nerves, arteries, and veins, which are usually on the joint’s flexor surface.
 As much fluid as is possible should be removed.
-Specific anatomic landmarks are used (see figures arthrocentesis of the shoulder, elbow, and knee).
+Specific anatomic landmarks are used (see figures Arthrocentesis of the Shoulder, Arthrocentesis of the Elbow, and Arthrocentesis of the Knee).
 Ultrasound guidance has been shown to increase the likelihood of a successful aspiration.

 Дослідження синовіальної рідини